Lee–Hines Field

-Lee–Hines Field is a baseball stadium in Baton Rouge, Louisiana.
+Lee–Hines Stadium is a baseball stadium in Baton Rouge, Louisiana.
 It is the home field of the Southern Jaguars baseball team.

 Tournaments

-Lee–Hines Field served as host of the 2008 Southwestern Athletic Conference baseball tournament from May 13 through 17.
+Lee–Hines Stadium served as host of the 2008 Southwestern Athletic Conference baseball tournament from May 13 through 17.
 The stadium hosted the 2012 Southwestern Athletic Conference baseball tournament from May 16 through 20, 2012, which was won by Prairie View A&M.